Category: D

 👥 Population & Demographics

-As of the 2010 U.S. Census, Dalton had a population of approximately 6,756 residents.
-The town has a diverse age range, with a median age of around 44 years.
-The population is predominantly White, with minorities including African American, Asian, Hispanic, and other races.
+As of the 2010 United States Census, the population of Durham was 3,848.
+The town has a diverse age range, with a median age of 42.4 years.
+The population is predominantly White, with a small percentage of residents identifying as Hispanic, African American, Native American, Asian, or from other racial or ethnic backgrounds.

 🏛️ History